miptleha/treegrid-js/README.md

 # treegrid
-JavaScript browser control that displays table with fixed header.
-Displays hierarchical data in a tree view.
+JavaScript component for outputting a table with a fixed header.
+Hierarchical data is displayed as a tree.

 ![treegrid](demo.png)